MatthewONeill/matthewoneill/README.md

 ### About Me

-- :books: Bachelor of Computer Science Honours at Carleton University (Third Year Standing)
+- :books: Bachelor of Computer Science Honours at Carleton University (Fourth Year Standing)
 - :thinking: Learning C# .NET Development and React
 - ⚡ Hobbies Include: All things weightlifting, music, and video games